Riot Fest: 2014

 In September 2014 Riot Festival & Carnival returned to Humboldt Park for the last time.
 Roberto Maldonado, who had been a supporter of Riot Fest in the past, stated he would not have the fest back for 2015.
 This was due to damages to the park after heavy rain during the festival.
 The repairs cost $150,000.

-Riot Fest 2014 included the inaugural "Riot Fest Speaks" panel, moderated by Henry Rollins and featuring Pussy Riot members Nadya Tolokonnikova and Masha Alyokhina, Bad Religion vocalist and UCLA professor Greg Graffin, Rise Against vocalist Tim McIlrath, writer/activist Marcelle Karp, and Riot Fest founder Michael Petryshyn.
+Riot Fest 2014 included the inaugural "Riot Fest Speaks" panel, moderated by Henry Rollins.
 In addition, 2014 saw the return of Riot Fest in Denver and Toronto.